NullixAT/framelix-docker/README.md

 However, recommended way is to have a separate webserver running on the host, which acts as a reverse proxy, which handles certificates and other stuff.
 See config example for Nginx down bellow.
-With this way, you can setup multiple docker installations of PageMyself on one host and even have other services on the public port.
+With this way, you can setup multiple docker installations on one host and even have other services on the public port.

 > If you change https/http and the app is already installed, you must modify `app/modules/Demo/config-editable.php` as well.